pzel/buildless/README.md

 ### 3. No babel/esbuild/etc.

 Because of ESM support in the browser, there is no need to transpile and bundle JS code.
-This precludes it working in older browsers, but support for them was not on my list of goals anyway.
+This prevents the app from working in older browsers, but support for old browsers was not on my list of goals.

-I do have a bit of a "poor-man's templating system" for the static html files (and import maps in particular) that relies on [GNU m4](https://www.gnu.org/software/m4/) to inject import maps into html files.
+I do have a bit of a "poor-man's templating system" for the static html files whic relies on [GNU m4](https://www.gnu.org/software/m4/) to inject import maps verbatim into html, as import maps don't support the `src=` attribute.
 Technically, it can be extended to arbitrary content, but I haven't found the need so far.